-Using CMS 2015 cost report data, GMH did an analysis of 399 rural hospitals to compare how much GMH spends on overhead or non-medically related expenses.
+Using Centers for Medicare and Medicaid Services (CMS) 2015 cost report data, GMH did an analysis of 399 rural hospitals to compare how much GMH spends on overhead or non-medically related expenses.
 This sample consists of rural hospitals with 100 to 299 facility beds.

 Under Medicare cost reporting, overhead expenses are represented by general service cost centers.
 Cost center categories include capital related costs, employee benefits, administrative and general, maintenance and repair, operation of plant, housekeeping, and cafeteria.
 Illustrated on Figure 4, the sample's average expense for overhead as a percentage of total expenses is 44.9% and ranging from a minimum of 23.4% to a maximum of 75.4%.
-GMH's overhead is 40.7% based on its 2015 cost report.
+GMH's overhead is 40.7% of total expenses based on its 2015 cost report.